BGP hijacking: Background

-The Internet is a global network in enabling any connected host, identified by its unique IP address, to talk to any other, anywhere in the world.
-This is achieved by passing data from one router to another, repeatedly moving each packet closer to its destination, until it is hopefully delivered.
+The Internet is a global network that enables any connected host, identified by its unique IP address, to talk to any other, anywhere in the world.
+This is achieved by passing data from one router to another, repeatedly moving each packet closer to its destination, until it is delivered.
 To do this, each router must be regularly supplied with up-to-date routing tables.
 At the global level, individual IP addresses are grouped together into prefixes.
-These prefixes will be originated, or owned, by an autonomous system (AS) and the routing tables between ASes are maintained using the Border Gateway Protocol (BGP).
+These prefixes will be originated, or owned, by an autonomous system (AS), and the routing tables between ASes are maintained using the Border Gateway Protocol (BGP).

-A group of networks that operate under a single external routing policy is known as an autonomous system.
+A group of networks that operates under a single external routing policy is known as an autonomous system.
 For example, Sprint, Verizon, and AT&T each are an AS.
 Each AS has its own unique AS identifier number.
 BGP is the standard routing protocol used to exchange information about IP routing between autonomous systems.